Day-Trip Checklist

 -

-- For your comfort, please bring your own rain gear (jacket and pants).
-If you do not have your own, we have a water proof jacket with hood, water proof pants, and rain boots for you.
-That being said, please bring your own socks!
+- For your comfort during your trip, please bring your own rain gear if possible.
+If you do not have your own, we can provide a rain jacket, rain pants, and rubber boots for you.

 -